liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

   parameter *include=hidden* can be used to include hidden resources in pool listings and other search queries.
 If its value is *hidden*, resources will be found regardless of the value of their *hidden* flag.
-However, only those with *hide_resource* permission are ever able to view the contents of hidden resources.
+However, only those with *hide* permission are ever able to view the contents of hidden resources.
 It's also possible to set *include=visible* to get only non-hidden resources, but it's not necessary since that is the default.